kordaniel/gosagora/backend/README.md

 ```

 ### Setup environment
-The following environments are configured:
+The following environments are supported:
 - production
 - development
 - test

 Make sure that all the required environment variables that are defined in the envSchema of [config](https://github.com/kordaniel/gosagora/blob/main/backend/src/utils/config.ts) are set.
-You can define these in a [`.env.<ENVIRONMENT>`](https://github.com/kordaniel/gosagora/blob/main/backend/.env.example) file that is parsed at startup for the selected environment.
+You can define these in a [`.env.<ENVIRONMENT>`](https://github.com/kordaniel/gosagora/blob/main/backend/.env.example) file, where you substitute `<ENVIRONMENT>` for any of the supported environments.
 This is the recommended way for development and test environments.
-For production environments please refer to your cloud providers instructions for howto setup the environment variables.
+For production environments please refer to your cloud providers instructions for how to setup the environment variables in a secure way.

 ### Run
 ```bash